the-cloudkeeper-project/cloudkeeper/README.md

 ```

 ## Configuration
-### Create a configuration file for cloudkeeper
+### Create a configuration file for Cloudkeeper
-Configuration file can be read by cloudkeeper from these
+Configuration file can be read by Cloudkeeper from these
 three locations:

 * `~/.cloudkeeper/cloudkeeper.yml`